AlvianIvan/AlvianIvan/README.md

-- 👋 Hi, I’m @AlvianIvan
+# 👋 Hi, Everyone
-- 👀 I’m interested in new things,
+I'm a Backend Developer, i currently work on [Weekendinc](www,weekendinc.com) I'm passionate to create restAPI, improvement query, refactored legacy code, usually work with JavaScript using Node.js
-- 🌱 I’m currently learning PHP Laraving
+- 🌱 I’m currently learning PHP Laravel
 - 💞️ I’m looking to collaborate on any project that can give me any chance, and opportunity to grow
 - 📫 You Guys can reach me via email alvianivanjs@gmail.com